Vice-President (Administration) and University Registrar

 - complying with all relevant laws, regulations, policies, processes and guidelines

-- reporting any instances of suspected harm to a child or young person following QUT reporting processes or other mandatory reporting processes where applicable
+- reporting instances of suspected harm to a child or young person following QUT reporting processes and other mandatory reporting obligations where applicable

 - complying with any child safety training, registration or accreditation requirements which may be relevant to their University duties or activities